rondevera/twig/README.md

     # checkout that branch:
     $ twig checkout-child

-    # If the current branch has multiple child, Twig asks what to do:
+    # If the current branch has multiple child branches, Twig asks what to do:
     Checkout which child branch?
       1. child-branch-1
       2. child-branch-2